ridhwaans/homehost/README.md

    - (track_file_name) (.mp3|.flac)
 ```

-### Generating metadata
+### Database

+From `server/`, run `npx prisma migrate dev` to create the database and necessary migrations
-Run `npm run start-dev` from the `server/` directory to start the application in dev mode
+Run `npm run start-dev` to start the application in dev mode

-On the server, call `/api?generate` **once**.
-Wait for the async job to finish and save
+Wait for the async job to finish generating metadata and save
-There is no 'watch' or 'hot reload' for server media.
-Adding or removing media files requires a server reset and rerunning `/api?generate`
+To explore all media data, run `prisma studio` to go to `http://localhost:5555`
+To reset the database or regenerate all data, run `npx prisma migrate reset`

 ### Run

 Run `npm run start-dev` from the `server/` directory to start the application in dev mode
-By default the server port is `5000`, client port is `3000`
+By default, the server port is `5000`, client port is `3000`
 Run `npm start` from the `server/` directory to start the application as prod
-The default port is `5000`
+By default, client and server will run on `5000`
+While running, homehost continiously saves and retrieves metadata for any media files that were added, moved or removed

 ### Routes